 - Marketing/Outreach – Because the Dept. of SFACC doesn’t include a marketing department, Friends funds special projects, signs, banners and other pieces for outreach events, in both print and digital media.
 Friends of SFACC also funded the SFACC website design/hosting, bringing the shelter website off the city grid and creating a more interactive and community oriented website, with accessible social media components.

 - Staff Events – Employee appreciation, volunteer recognition, holiday party for staff and volunteers, appreciation gifts.
 Friends helps coordinate and pay for these events.
 Friends also supports staff morale/retention and volunteer recruitment/retention events that cannot be arranged on City time or with City funds.

-- Equipment and Supplies not Covered by ACC Budget – Including Astroturf in the shelter park where dogs and rabbits get exercise and playtime, orthopedic dog beds, industrial washer/dryer, toys, treats, event posters, a projector for volunteer presentations, a high-quality camera for intake photos, and a Sonos music system for the kennels.
-Friends funds equipment and supplies that help ACC staff accomplish tasks more efficiently and that improve the quality of the animals’ lives in the stressful shelter environment.
+- Equipment and Supplies not Covered by SFACC Budget – Including Astroturf in the shelter park where dogs and rabbits get exercise and playtime, orthopedic dog beds, industrial washer/dryer, toys, treats, event posters, a projector for volunteer presentations, a high-quality camera for intake photos, and a Sonos music system for the kennels.
+Friends funds equipment and supplies that help SFACC staff accomplish tasks more efficiently and that improve the quality of the animals’ lives in the stressful shelter environment.